dominictarr/lu/README.md

 # lq

-simplest tool for reading a leveldb
+Simplest tool for reading a leveldb

 # all the code

 optimist + levelup

+If you want features, use [lev](https://github.com/hij1nx/lev)

 ``` js
 #! /usr/bin/env node